-The Campus President will report to the Staging Area.
-He/she will: Receive Reports from Instructors and Floor Wardens on the status of all students, staff and visitors • Confirm that 9-1-1 has been called for the fire alarm and for any injuries or emergencies • Ensure that campus first aid personnel have been activated if necessary Serve as the point of contact for the Property Manager (and confirm whether Property Manager contacted 9-1-1).
+8. Campus President or Designated Person-in- Charge The Campus President will report to the Staging Area.
+He/she will: Receive Reports from Instructors and Floor Wardens on the status of all students, staff and visitors Confirm that 9-1-1 has been called for the fire alarm and for any injuries or emergencies Ensure that campus first aid personnel have been activated if necessary Serve as the point of contact for the Property Manager (and confirm whether Property Manager contacted 9-1-1).
 If a Property Manager is on-site, that person serves as the primary point-of-contact for public safety agencies, including the Fire Department.
-8. Campus Report the crisis status and any requests for support to Platt Colleges President or Corporate • Designated • Check on the status of anyone who is injured or needs help and set up a Person-in- Care Team location for helping people with injuries or who are Charge emotionally upset Check on the status of people with disabilities or mobility impairments Report any missing people or people who did not evacuate to the Fire Department (or Property Manager, if on-site) Contact the Property Manager to determine the status of building(s) If the Property Manager is not on site, contact the Fire Department to determine the status of the building(s) Property Manager
+Report the crisis status and any requests for support to Platt Colleges Corporate Check on the status of anyone who is injured or needs help and set up a Care Team location for helping people with injuries or who are emotionally upset Check on the status of people with disabilities or mobility impairments Report any missing people or people who did not evacuate to the Fire Department (or Property Manager, if on-site) Contact the Property Manager is not on site, contact the Fire Department to determine the status of the building(s) Receive the ALL CLEAR or NOT CLEAR from the Fire Department or Property Manager --- --

-Notifies Instructors and Managers if the building(s) will be closed
+• Notifies Instructors and Managers if the building(s) will be closed

 If needed, the Campus President will establish a Care Area and assign a Care Team.
 The Care Team designates a Care Area for people with injuries or who are emotionally upset.

-The Care Team will: Provide First Aid as required by OSHA regulations
+The Care Team will: